stretchyDawg/Traffic-Sign-Detector/README.md

 # traffic-sign-logger
 Module using computer vision algorithms w/ OpenCV and Python to log traffic signs seen from a picamera.
+Originally a co-op project for a CAN logger.